brandonzstride/kocaml-cubing/README.md

   * Or (for a quick spot-fix) remove the reflection symmetry; this doubles the number of symmetry classes, which is not completely game-breaking.

 TODO eventually:
+* Formally restrict Phase2 coordinates to only G1 generator moves.
 * Improve speed of coordinates by using sequences instead of lists
   * This might not improve speed much because I only reference a list that is initialized once, so it is effectively a sequence already.
 * Model a cube in `Cube` module and let moves and symmetries act on it.